KumoCorp/kumomta/docs/reference/kumo/configure_redis_throttles.md

 Configure the throttle layer to use a [Redis](https://redis.io/) data store to manage throttling across multiple MTA nodes.

-The redis server must have [redis-cell](https://github.com/brandur/redis-cell) installed for throttles to work in this way.
+When running version 2024.09.02-c5476b89 or earlier, the redis server must have [redis-cell](https://github.com/brandur/redis-cell) installed for throttles to be shared.
+Later versions will automatically detect whether `redis-cell` is available and fall back to an alternative throttling implementation that doesn't have any other additional dependency requirements for the redis server.

 *PARAMS* behaves exactly as described in [redis.open](../redis/open.md).